Karthikeyan1508/lgp-notes-md/it/dbms.md

  It says:

-"A table is in 5NF if it can’t be broken into smaller tables using a join dependency unless those smaller parts are based on a key."
+- A table is in 5NF if it can’t be broken into smaller tables using a join dependency unless those smaller parts are based on a key.

 Why is this important?